InseeFrLab/pynsee/README.rst

    # Get the development version from GitHub
    # git clone https://github.com/InseeFrLab/pynsee.git
    # cd pynsee
-   # pip install .
+   # pip install .[full]

    # Subscribe to api.insee.fr and get your credentials!
-   # Save once and for all your credentials with init_conn function :
+   # Save once and for all your credentials with init_conn function.
+   # Then, functions requiring authentication will use the credentials saved locally on your machine by innit_conn
    from pynsee.utils.init_conn import init_conn
    init_conn(insee_key="my_insee_key", insee_secret="my_insee_secret")